 We started very close to one another -- approximately within 3 feet of the ball, the "focus point."
 We had to traverse up onto a platform then down a utility pole while everyone kept their balance and communicated to keep the lines taut and level as we inched along toward our goal of placing the ball into the bucket, keeping our balance as we walked!

-The exercise had a lot of teachable moments - communication, helping one another, thinking ahead - and staying focused (on the ball in this case) no matter what was going on around you to distract your attention.
+The exercise had a lot of teachable moments - communication, helping one another, thinking ahead and staying focused (on the ball in this case) no matter what was going on around you to distract your attention.

-*Fixing our eyes on JESUS – no matter what the situation.
+*Fixing our eyes on JESUS no matter what the situation.

 *Being sure to be equally yoked or tied together with believers who will help you tighten up your surroundings as to guard yourself against sin.